ropensci-archive/PackageDevelopment/CONTRIBUTING.md

 1. Fork this repo
 2. Edit the [pkgs.md](https://github.com/leeper/PackageDevelopment/blob/master/pkgs.md) file.
 If the package you are adding is on CRAN, add a the package name within `<pkg></pkg>` tags (use `<ohat></ohat>` for OmegaHat packages and `<bioc></bioc>` for Bioconductor packages).
 If it's not on CRAN, put it within `<a></a>` tags (e.g., `<a href="https://github.com/leeper/meme">meme</a> (not on CRAN)`.
 3. On the command line type `make` and press enter, which creates the `PackageDevelopment.ctv`, `PackageDevelopment.html`, and `README.md` files.
 4. Check to make sure the `.ctv` file is correct.
-In the console output from `make`, you should get:
+In the console output from `make checkctv`, you should get:

     ```coffee
     $`Packages in <info> but not in <packagelist>`